Have you recently noticed a huge drop in social media engagement? Suddenly, your social media activity doesn’t seem to show up at all.

 - A decrease in follower engagement

-- Certain features (e.g. likes or replies) being blocked
+- Blocking certain features (e.g., likes or replies)

-- A temporary ban that then reverts back to normal later on
+- A temporary ban that reverts to normal after an unspecified time

-Here’s how to tell if you’ve been shadowbanned on some popular social media sites:
+Here’s how to tell if you’ve been shadowbanned on popular social media sites:

 Does Twitter actually shadowban people?
 Well, yes and no.

-However, they did say they “rank tweets and search results” to “address bad-faith actors”.
+However, they do, “rank tweets and search results” to “address bad-faith actors”.
 Basically, if Twitter thinks you’re a spammer or a troll, its algorithm will penalize your content.

 Twitter lists these as some of the factors they use to tell if you’re a “bad-faith actor” or not: